Insurlytech/CometDClient-iOS/README.md

 Check out [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/).

-To use CometDClient in your project add the following 'Podfile' to your project:
+To use CometDClient in your 'Podfile':

     pod 'CometDClient', '~> 1.0.0'